soumilvavikar/federated-subscriptions/messages/README.md

 # The Messages subgraph

 Hello and welcome to the `messages` subgraph.
-We're happy you're here!

 ## What's `messages` all about?

-In this workshop, we'll bring realtime data capabilities into our `messages` subgraph server.
+In this codebase, we'll bring realtime data capabilities into our `messages` subgraph server.

-`messages` is one of three subgraphs we'll investigate as part of building our workshop project, Airlock.
+`messages` is one of three subgraphs we are investigating as part of building our sample project, Airlock.
 Airlock is an intergalactic travel booking app that lets you view listings, make bookings, and (coming up shortly!) chat with hosts and ask questions.

-In our time together, we will:
+Here, we will:

 - Set up federated subscriptions, using the router and HTTP callbacks
 - Configure the `Subscription` type, and define its resolver
 - Utilize the `PubSub` class to both _publish_ and _subscribe_ to particular events
 - Tackle a whole lot of optimizations for subscribing to data _across_ our graph!

-So, let's get going!

 ## Prerequisites